Could a daily antibiotic stop a deadly hospital infection?

 Summary

-This study tests whether giving oral vancomycin can prevent Clostridioides difficile (C. diff) infection in critically ill adults who are already on other antibiotics in the hospital.
-About 176 high-risk patients will receive either vancomycin or a placebo while hospitalized.
-Researchers will track who develops C. diff and monitor for side effects like antibiotic resistance.
+This study tests whether giving a daily dose of oral vancomycin can prevent Clostridioides difficile (C. diff) infection in critically ill adults who are already on other antibiotics in the hospital.
+About 176 high-risk patients will receive either vancomycin or a placebo while they are in the hospital and for a short time after.
+Researchers will track who develops C. diff and also watch for any rise in antibiotic-resistant bacteria.

 Disclaimer